Lawton Chiles Senate Collection

 - Chiles, Lawton, 1930-1998.
 (Person)

 The collection is open for research.
 The presence of constituent mail in this collection requires mediated access.
+Access to constituent mail is restricted for a period of 30 years from creation.
 Researchers must consult with Special Collections staff before using the collection and must agree in writing to the following conditions: Congressional constituent mail is considered a type of privileged correspondence.
 Reproduction of constituent mail in any format is prohibited.
 Further, researchers using constituent mail must agree not to divulge the names or addresses of constituents or provide information that could conceivably identify constituents.

 Records of executive nominations are unavailable for public inspection for 50 years after creation.